-Also in September 2021, the Company entered into a binding letter agreement with Haywood Securities ("Haywood Letter Agreement").
-Pursuant to the terms of the Haywood Letter Agreement, Haywood Securities exercised its post-Consolidation 1,777,777 July 2020 in accordance with the terms thereof and paid the aggregate exercise price of US\$1,067 to the Company in exchange for 1,777,777 post-Consolidation Common Shares.
-As consideration for the early exercise of the July 2020 Warrants, the Company issued to Haywood Securities 161,616 post-Consolidation Common Share purchase warrants ("Haywood Incentive Warrants").
-Each Haywood Incentive Warrant entitles Haywood Securities to purchase one post-Consolidation Common Share at a price of US\$2.10 per post-Consolidation Common Share for a period of three years following the issue date of the Haywood Incentive Warrants.
+During 3Q21, the Company entered into a binding letter agreement with Haywood Securities ("Haywood Letter Agreement").
+Pursuant to the terms of the Haywood Letter Agreement, Haywood Securities exercised its 1,777,777 July 2020 in accordance with the terms thereof and paid the aggregate exercise price of US\$1,067 to the Company in exchange for 1,777,777 Common Shares.
+As consideration for the early exercise of the July 2020 Warrants, the Company issued to Haywood Securities 161,616 Common Share purchase warrants ("Haywood Incentive Warrants").
+Each Haywood Incentive Warrant entitles Haywood Securities to purchase one Common Share at a price of US\$2.10 per Common Share for a period of three years following the issue date of the Haywood Incentive Warrants.

-As at June 30, 2021, the Company's cash balance was \$4,459 (December 31, 2020 - \$7,248).
-The Company also reported a working capital deficit of \$6,203, primarily due to the \$7,368 carrying value of the Tembo/RCF debt due in January 2022.
-As noted above the Company expects to fully draw the stand-by loan agreement with Tembo, which together with proceeds from the exercise of the July Warrants by Haywood provide it with sufficient funding until completion of the Offering (as outlined in the Prospectus).
-The Company expects that the proceeds from the Offering will help rectify forecast working capital deficiency.
+As at September 30, 2021, the Company's cash balance was \$4,448 (December 31, 2020 - \$7,248).
+The Company also reported a working capital deficit of \$11,865, primarily due to the \$7,944 carrying value of the Tembo/RCF debt due in January 2022 and the Tembo standby loan with a carrying value of \$5,065 due on December 31, 2021 (see 3Q21 Interim Condensed Consolidated Financial Statements - Note 14 for a discussion of recent events affecting these debt facilities).